akash20sisi/Alien-Invasion-Game/README.md

-Let’s build a game called Alien Invasion!
+This repository contains python code for the game called Alien Invasion!
-We’ll use Pygame, a collection of fun, powerful Python modules that manage graphics, animation, and even sound, making it easier for you to build sophisticated games.
+We used Pygame, a collection of fun, powerful Python modules that manage graphics, animation, and even sound, making it easier for you to build sophisticated games.
 With Pygame handling tasks like drawing images to the screen, you